 Can’t decide what type of tool you need?
 We have a guide for you: How to Choose Between a Roadmap and Product Portfolio Management Tool.

 Congratulations!
 With this level of visibility, you have created one central source of truth—all within your first 90 days.
 That in and of itself is an accomplishment worth celebrating.

-Here’s what I think the next wave of great Chief Product Officers will focus on to be successful:
+The next wave of successful Chief Product Officers will focus on:

 - Applying a portfolio approach to balance the needs of customers, business goals (OKRs), and engineering capabilities to achieve the best product outcome

 - Taking a responsive approach to planning, strategizing, allocating, and dynamically re-adjusting

 - Achieving near-term results and long-term vision within limited time and resources